silverstripe/silverstripe-lessons-v4/__tutorials/Lesson-01.md

     Layout/
 ```

-You can now delete the `themes/` directory.
+You can now delete your theme directory.

 This is entirely a preferential change.
 You might want to keep the templates in `themes/`, and that's fine.
 Just be aware that subsequent tutorials will assume you have your templates in your project directory.